nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

   The firmware image is overwritten by the bootloader.

 For an example of configuration, see the static partition maps defined for the existing configuration that uses a given DFU method.
-For more information about how to configure the flash memory layout using the partition manager, see :ref:`partition_manager`.
+For more information about how to configure the flash memory layout using the Partition Manager, see :ref:`partition_manager`.

 .. _nrf_desktop_pm_external_flash: